Chaplain

 Human Resources Generalist

-Cognitive skills your 1947 training built — and where they transfer.
+Cognitive skills your 1947 training built — and where they transfer in civilian work.

 Situational Awareness